Stanisława Celińska

-Stanisława Maria Celińska-Mrowiec (born 29 April 1947 in Warsaw, Poland) is a Polish actress.
+Stanisława Maria Celińska-Mrowiec (29 April 1947 – 12 May 2026) was a Polish actress.
 For her roles she won two Polish Film Awards and was nominated three times.

-Career
+Life and career

+Celińska was born in Warsaw, Poland on 29 April 1947.
 In 1968, Celińska debuted in the theatre.
 A year later she graduated from Akademia Teatralna im.
 Aleksandra Zelwerowicza in Warsaw.
-Since then, she performed in many Warsaw theatres.
-Currently, Celińska performs in Nowy Teatr and Teatr Współczesny, both in Warsaw.
+In the following years, she performed in many Warsaw theatres.
+Celińska performed in Nowy Teatr and Teatr Współczesny, both in Warsaw.
 In 2015, her second album (Atramentowa) as a vocalist ranked high on the Polish charts and became a gold album.

 In 1986, she was awarded a Silver Cross of Merit, a Polish civil state award recognizing services to the state.

+Celińska died on 12 May 2026, at the age of 79.